lukaszgajewski/pytradeshifts/intmodel/README.md

 In the output of the domestic supply script not all messages like "Almonds, with shell production/trade or crop_reduction_month_74.csv data not found, skipping." are errors.
 Almonds, with shell are simply no longer in the FAO data (now it is "in shell"), so such logs need careful considerations.

 # TODO
-- update macros script to add scenarios
+- write a script automating the procedure
 - write docs and instructions on how to use
-- write a script automating the procedure
 - scan repo for TODOs
 - check ds gen output for errors
 - integrate into intmodel repo somehow, write now we use importutilities and create_crop_macro from intmodel which is a bit messy